'Worldwide harmonised Light vehicle Test Procedure' is a bit of a mouthful, so you'll usually see it shortened to WLTP.

 WLTP vs NEDC – what's the difference?

-NEDC stands – somewhat ironically – for New European Driving Cycle.
-This economy and emissions test procedure was developed before the turn of the millennium and is shorter and more simple than the WLTP standard.
-And less stringent.
+NEDC stands – somewhat ironically now – for New European Driving Cycle.
+This economy and emissions test procedure was developed before the turn of the millennium and is shorter and more simple than the WLTP standard, as well as being less demanding overall.

 The NEDC test's big drawback was that cars would often perform much better in the lab than they would in the real world.
-This meant buyers rarely matched the advertised mpg figures and many cars were emitting far more greenhouse gas than claimed.
+This meant buyers rarely matched the advertised mpg figures, and many cars were emitting far more greenhouse gasses than claimed.

 How accurate is WLTP mpg?

-The first question often asked when discussing economy and emissions testing is why the tests are performed in a laboratory.
-This is especially relevant when you remember the downside of most test procedures is that they produce more favourable results than real-world driving.
-Surely performing tests in the real world would give more accurate figures?
+The first question often asked about economy and emissions testing is why the tests are performed in a laboratory.
+Especially when the downside of earlier lab test procedures was that they gave more favourable results than real-world driving.
+Surely performing tests on real roads would give more accurate figures?

-While it's true that tests on actual roads in regular traffic would likely return a more realistic figure for a car's real-world performance, the issue is that testers can't control all the variables.
+While it's true that tests on actual roads with regular traffic would probably give more realistic figures for a car's real-world performance, the issue is that testers can't control all the variables.
 Environmental factors like temperature, air pressure and weather all have an impact on test results, as will inconsistent traffic patterns.

 As a result, the only fair way to give every car a level playing field is to perform the test in controlled lab conditions, where external factors are guaranteed to be the same every time.
 In this sense, WLTP mpg figures are quite accurate because they let you make a fair comparison between models from different brands tested under the exact same standard.